Happy History, Family Crest & Coats of Arms

 More information is included under the topic Early Happy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Happy family to the New World and Oceana
+Migration of the Happy family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Happy were among these contributors, for they have been located in early North American records: Francis Eppes, who was on record in Virginia in 1625 with his three sons; Edward Abbs, who settled in Virginia in 1635; Edmond Apps who settled in Virginia in 1650.